Other form controls

 <textarea> accepts three attributes to control its rendering across several lines:

-<textarea>, and overriden using CSS.
+<textarea>, and overridden using CSS.
 The default value if none is specified is 20.

-<textarea>, and overriden using CSS.
+<textarea>, and overridden using CSS.
 The default value if none is specified is 2.

-- Specifies how the control wraps text.
-The default value is
+Specifies how the control wraps text.
+The values are

 The ability to resize a